kubernetes/community/contributors/guide/contributing-on-windows.md

 # Contributing on Windows Node support

-Contains a list of common resources when contributing to supporting Windows Node and Windows Server containers in Kubernetes.
+Contains a list of common resources when contributing in the effort to support Windows Node and Windows Server containers in Kubernetes.

 ## Joining the community of other contributors